 The short answer is yes, equity release is safe.

-Equity release has changed significantly over the years with higher levels of safeguarding in place and strict codes of conduct that providers and advisers must follow to protect consumers’ interests.
+Equity release has changed significantly over the years with higher levels of safeguarding in place and strict codes of conduct that providers and advisers must follow to protect consumers’ interests, including:

-In this article, we explain the measures that are now in place to protect you and what you can do to ensure equity release is a safe option for you.
+In this article, we explain what these measures are and what you can do to ensure equity release is a safe option for you.

 Is equity release regulated?

-The equity release market is fully regulated by the Financial Conduct Authority (FCA), the independent body responsible for regulating financial services in the UK.
+Equity release is fully regulated by the Financial Conduct Authority (FCA), the independent body responsible for regulating financial services in the UK.
 It has strict rules and guidelines on the sale of equity release schemes to ensure potential buyers fully understand:

 - The advantages and disadvantages of equity release